Women’s Off-Grid Lifestyle Immersion Experiences 2026!

 Bring your friends and/or come alone and meet new friends.
 You will be immersed in our off-grid wilderness lifestyle with sled dogs.
 Each month and season brings a different experience with each of the below….. and more!

-• Up to 8 participants.
-Come alone or bring your friends.
+- Up to 8 participants.
+Come alone and meet new friends or bring some friends and meet more.

-• Dark Sky Sanctuary gazing just out the back door
+- Dark Sky Sanctuary gazing just out the back door.
+Northern Lights??

 Register by email NOW before your dates are booked!